a144z/youtube-extract-knowledge/README.md

 3. **Navigate to YouTube**: Go to any YouTube video
 4. **Enable Knowledge Mode**: Click inside the Youtube player toggle "Knowledge Mode"(next to Caption button after installed)
 5. **View Explanations**: Captions will be processed and displayed in the floating bubble
-6. **Switch Modes**: Use the mode selector to switch between definitions, diagrams, graphs, and explore modes
+6. **Switch Modes**: Use the mode selector to switch between definitions, diagrams, graphs, explore, and strange modes

 *Note: Do not turn off caption, this extension require caption to be on